IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Use the new Bounds class in the RectSelector helper then.
  * Add an interface Drawable.ts and add the to the PlotBoilerplate and to the SVGBuilder.
  * Adapt the bounds in the RectSelector (use min:Vertex and max:Vertex).
+ * [Broken] Grid with full lines drawn is broken.
+Lines are drawn outside the viewport when zooming.

 ### Todos for future Version 2